FAQ – US Climate Corps Fellows

 Do students have to have a certain graduate degree to apply?

-We welcome applications from all graduate students who meet the Climate Corps qualifications.
+We welcome applications from all graduate degree and graduate certificate program students who meet the Climate Corps qualifications.

 How long is the fellowship?

-Climate Corps fellowships are 10-12 weeks between May and September.
-The exact weeks will depend on the host’s and fellow’s schedule.
+Climate Corps fellowships are 8-12 weeks between May and September.
+The exact weeks will depend on the host’s and fellow’s schedules.

 What are my work hours over the summer?